experdot/EDGameEngine.UWP/README.md

 ##### AutoStitch
 - Stitching automaticlly(Disabled）

-*A few of models are still in the testing phase,then there will be major changes.
+*A few of models are still in the testing phase.

 ## Feedback
 * Email：experdot@foxmail.com